 Wedding planning is such an exciting time for a bride.
 You're finally engaged to your best friend and love of your life and now you get to plan the one of the biggest celebrations of your life!
 There are so many vendors that are involved in a wedding so it can be a bit overwhelming if you don't know where to start.
 Well, today I'm sharing tips on how to choose the right photographer for you!

 - Make sure you connect with them on a personal level.
 I cannot stress this enough!
 I have heard so many stories about how awkward it was between a couple and a photographer because they didn't connect.
 I understand that not every couple cares about who their photographer is as long as they get the job done.
-Well, if you're these couples, I feel for you because your missing out on what would be an experience!
-When you get to know you're photographer on a personal level it makes the overall wedding experience that much better!
+Well, if you are one of these couples, I feel for you because you’re missing out on what would be an experience!
+When you get to know your photographer on a personal level it makes the overall wedding experience that much better!
 Think about it.
-Who are spending 90% of the day with besides your spouse?
+Who are you spending 90% of the day with besides your spouse?
 Your photographer!
-Being in front of a camera is not easy and unless you and your fiancé are professional models (which is usualy not the case) you're not going to be comfortable and a bit awkward.
-That awkwardness is going to reflect in your photos and the last thing you want is to look nervous in your wedding photos.
+Being in front of a camera is not easy and unless you and your fiancé are professional models (which is usually not the case) you're not going to be comfortable and it can be a bit awkward.
+That awkwardness is going to reflect in your photos and the last thing you want is to do is look nervous in your wedding photos.
 You should be relaxed on your wedding day.
 This is only achieved if you TRUST your photographer one a personal and professional level.
 This is why engagement sessions are SO important.
 But that's for Monday's post! :)

 - You LOVE their style of work.
 If you don't absolutely love a photographer's style of work, you won't love your images.
 Narrow down the style that you really love and choose a photographer who's niche that is.
 This means film, heavily edited, light and airy, etc. My editing style is light and airy but also crisp because I want my photos to pop!